chayxana/Restaurant-App/README.md

 # Restaurant App

-Restaurant App is containerized polyglot microservices application which contains projects based on .NET Core, Golang, Java, Xamarin, React, Angular and etc. The project demonstrates how to develop small microservices for larger applications and deploy them easily to the cloud, using microservice architectural principals, containers, orchestration, service mesh and etc.
+Restaurant App is containerized polyglot microservices application which contains projects based on .NET Core, Golang, Java, Xamarin, React, Angular and etc. The project demonstrates how to develop small microservices for larger applications using containers, orchestration, service discovery, gateway, and etc.

 To getting started, simply fork this repository.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.